JanKinable/structurizr-objects/README.md

 ### Connecting the elements

-To connect elements (or as used in Sturucturizr: setup a relationship), override the `Connectors` property of your element class and call the `Connect<T,TS>(string description, string technology)` method.
+To connect elements (or as used in Stucturizr: setup a relationship), override the `Connectors` property of your element class and call the `Connect<T,TS>(string description, string technology)` method.
 The first generic parameter `T` is the element to connect to, the second `TS` is the connector style (see furthur).

 ```csharp
 public sealed class MyComponent : ContainerBase